eflumerf/styleguide/dune-daq-cppguide.md

 #### 7.3.2  File Contents [DUNE VERSION]

-[The below is untouched from the google version, modulo making the header end in hh instead of h]
+[The below is untouched from the google version, modulo making the header end in hpp instead of h]

-If a `.hh` declares multiple abstractions, the file-level comment should broadly describe the contents of the file, and how the abstractions are related.
+If a `.hpp` declares multiple abstractions, the file-level comment should broadly describe the contents of the file, and how the abstractions are related.
 A 1 or 2 sentence file-level comment may be sufficient.
 The detailed documentation about individual abstractions belongs with those abstractions, not at the file level.

-Do not duplicate comments in both the `.hh` and the `.cc`.
+Do not duplicate comments in both the `.hpp` and the `.cpp`.
 Duplicated comments diverge.